-The best way to open an account with Alphadyne Asset is by contacting or visiting any of its offices in person.
+The best way to open an account with Alphadyne Asset is by calling the firm at (212) 806-3700.

 Tips to for Finding a Financial Advisor

-- If you’re having a difficult time finding the ideal advisor, consider using SmartAsset’s financial advisor matching tool.
-After you complete a short questionnaire about your financial situation, the tool will pair your with up to three local advisors suitable to your savings goals.
+- If you’re having a difficult time finding an advisor, consider using SmartAsset’s financial advisor matching tool.
+After you complete a short questionnaire about your financial situation, the tool will pair your with up to three local advisors who can help you reach your financial goals.